 If someone close to you is missing, you should report it to the police.
-You don't need to wait 24 hours - you can report it as soon as you know they're missing.
+You don't need to wait 24 hours, report it as soon as you know they're missing.

-A detective (investigating officer) will investigate the case and the missing person will also be listed on a database, known as the National Bureau for Missing Persons database.
+A detective (investigating officer) will investigate the case and list the missing person on a database, known as the National Bureau for Missing Persons database.
 This database is a Crime Stop project and police all over the country use it.

-This means that police throughout South Africa can be on the lookout for the missing person.
-Crime Stop often broadcasts missing persons on television so that anybody with information about a missing person can call Crime Stop on 08600 10111.
+The database means that police throughout South Africa can be on the lookout for the missing person.
+Crime Stop often broadcasts missing persons on TV so that anyone with information about a missing person can call Crime Stop on 08600 10111.